ianad389/Weather-Dashboard/README.md

 In this project my job was to create a weather dashboard that forecasts the weather 5 days in advanced.
 As well users can save the search that is in the localstorage.

 # About the project
 I used HTML, CSS, Javascript and Bootstrap!
+I also used unsplahed to get cool background images for the dashboard!
 Within the code I followed a tutorial that helped me understand the functions in Javascript.
 As well on how to link api keys to retreive data about the weather.
 I also created anopenweather account to generate my api key.

 # Screenshots